 JPMorgan Chase & Co.
-(JPM) won preliminary court approval of a $44.6 million settlement of a lawsuit in which it was accused of conspiring to rig bids on municipal bond deals.
+(JPM:US) won preliminary court approval of a $44.6 million settlement of a lawsuit in which it was accused of conspiring to rig bids on municipal bond deals.

 U.S. District Judge Victor Marrero in New York ruled yesterday in a 2008 class-action antitrust case against JPMorgan and other banks.
 This settlement applies to only JPMorgan and its Bear Stearns unit.
 Other banks have settled, and state attorneys general have entered into accords with banks.